Sponsored by the Council on Cardiopulmonary, Critical Care, Perioperative and Resuscitation (3CPR)

 Finalists will be honored and a winner will be named at the annual council dinner at AHA Scientific Sessions in November.

 2012 Winner: Theresa Olasveengen

-All applications must be received through the Council Awards Application System by June 7, 2013 at 5:00 pm Central Time.
+All applications must be received through the Council Awards Application System by June 11, 2013 at 9:00 am CDT (Deadline Extended).

 For questions, please contact:

 Awards & Lectures Manager, Professional Memberships